-Adults and Children (weighing more than 50 kg or older than 10 years of age).
+Children weighing more than 50 kg or older than 10 years should be treated with the recommended dose for adults.

 The recommended dosage is 400 mg daily, administered as single oral dose or divided in two equal oral doses of 200 mg every 12 hours.